cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/kubectl.md

 1. Create rules to control who can reach the application.

 1. To save the policy, select **Save**.
-You can edit the policy later to change who should be allowed or to choose allowed authentication providers.
+You can edit the policy later to change allowed users or authentication providers.

 ## Install `cloudflared`